PRX/Infrastructure/ci/README.md

 In general, though, most projects will want to handle some parts of the build process in similar ways.
 By adhering to certain conventions and including shared code libraries, much of the work needed to get an app to play nicely with the continuous deployment system will be much easier.
 This primarily impacts the end of the build process, where any built code or code artifacts are published somewhere that CD can deploy from.

 If you opt in to using the common CI support code, the project must execute the `post_build.sh` script that is maintained in the Infrastructure repo.
 This is the code responsible for handling the common tasks associated with prepping apps for CD.
 The script will only attempt to publish code if the `PRX_CI_PUBLISH` variable is set to the string value of `true`.
-The GitHub event handler Lambda will set that by default for `master` branch events.
-The `post_build` script also sends a message to an SNS topic, including information about the build process and any published code.
-There is a callback Lambda function that also runs as part of the CI process that can take these messages, and trigger updates to the CD system.
+The build handler Lambda will set that by default for default branch events.

+A Lambda function that watches for successful builds in CodeBuild extracts information from the details of the build, and updates the staging environemnt's configuration values used within the CD system as necessary (e.g., updates the ECR image version to deploy for the app code that was built).

 ### ECS Targets